raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 ### Create a bootable USB drive
-* Use the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to flash Raspbian to a USB mass storage device.
+* Use the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to flash Raspberry Pi OS to a USB mass storage device.
 Other distros have not been tested and may require updates (e.g. u-boot).
 One reason for having a public beta is to help get USB MSD boot support into other distros.
 * Download the updated firmware files `*.elf *.dat` from the `master` branch of the [Raspberry Pi Firmware](https://github.com/raspberrypi/firmware) Github repo.
-* Alternatively use `sudo rpi-update` to update the firmware on a Raspbian SD card install and copy the files from there.
+* Alternatively use `sudo rpi-update` to update the firmware on a Raspberry Pi OS SD card install and copy the files from there.
 * Copy these updates to the boot partition on the USB device.
-From now on `sudo rpi-update` can be used from within Raspbian on the USB boot device.
+From now on `sudo rpi-update` can be used from within Raspberry Pi OS on the USB boot device.
 * A Linux kernel update is not required.
-Raspbian has been tested using the 4.19 and 5.4 (32 and 64 bit) kernel.
+Raspberry Pi OS has been tested using the 4.19 and 5.4 (32 and 64 bit) kernel.

 ### USB device compatiblity
 There's no explicit set of supported devices.
 Initially we recommend using a USB pen drive or SSD.
-Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspbian using an SD card boot.
+Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspberry Pi OS using an SD card boot.

 Please post interoperability reports (positive or negative) on the Raspberry Pi forums.